Home » Harvesting the future – opportunities for farmers in alternative proteins

 Farmer, CEO and Founder of Cell Ag Ltd.

 Value-added products: Farmers can explore value-added opportunities by processing their harvested crops into ingredients for plant-based foods on-farm.
-This could include producing items like soy protein isolates, pea protein powders, or hemp oil, which are in high demand by food manufacturers producing plant-based meat alternatives, dairy alternatives, and other plant-based products.
+This could include producing items like soya protein isolates, pea protein powders, or hemp oil, which are in high demand by food manufacturers producing plant-based meat alternatives, dairy alternatives, and other plant-based products.

 opportunities for farmers in alternative proteins